-British Airways has once again extended the transfer of almost all short haul routes from London Gatwick to Heathrow until at least Sunday 30 October 2022.
+British Airways has once again extended the transfer of many short haul routes from London Gatwick to Heathrow until at least Sunday 30 October 2022.

 BA originally transferred all Gatwick short haul routes to Heathrow in March 2020.
 The airline had planned to restart short haul flights at Gatwick from the start of the summer 2022 travel season on Sunday 27 March.
 Talks with the pilots union BALPA to set up a new subsidiary company to operate these flights under the BA name broke down.

 BA has now confirmed that many former Gatwick short haul routes will continue to operate at London Heathrow during the summer 2022 season.
 They will operate under their former Gatwick flight numbers, which are four digits long and begin with a 2.